DavidKneidinger/emma-tracker/emma/README.md

  ## 4. Best Practices for Model Evaluation

- 1.  **Regridding:** When comparing models with different resolutions (e.g., RCM 12km vs CPM 3km), regrid the precipitation to a common grid *before* tracking to ensure fair area comparisons.
+ 1.  **Regridding:** When comparing models with different resolutions (e.g., RCM 12km vs CPM 3km), remap the data to a common grid *before* tracking to ensure fair comparisons.
  2.  **Boundary Flag:** Always use the `active_track_touches_boundary` flag to filter out incomplete tracks when analyzing duration.
- 3.  **Tuning:** The default thresholds are tuned for Continental Europe.
-If applying to the Tropics or US Great Plains, recalculate the `heavy_precip_threshold` (P99).
+ 3.  **Tuning:** The default thresholds are tuned for Europe.
+If applying to the Tropics, US Great Plains or other regions, recalculate the `heavy_precip_threshold` (P99).
+And also checking sensitivity of several thresholds and check the climatology against known patterns (e.g., diurnal cycle, seasonal cycle) is recommended.